pivotal/docs-tas-adapter/getting-started.md

 To log in to the Application Service Adapter with the cf CLI:

-1. Target the cf CLI at the API endpoint:
+1. Target the cf CLI at the API endpoint.

     ```bash
     cf api API-FQDN --skip-ssl-validation